MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/4-create-rules-take-actions-iot-central.md

 Using webhooks enables more automation to be added to your IoT Central system.

-In the next unit, we will define a range of rules, similar to those outlined in this unit.
-Then, we will put the rules to the test!
+In the next unit, we'll define a range of rules, similar to the rules outlined in this unit.
+Then, we'll put the rules to the test!